Farama-Foundation/PettingZoo/docs/tutorials/custom_environment/index.md

 ---
-title: "Environment Creation"
+title: "Custom Environment Tutorial"
 ---

-# Environment Creation Tutorial
+# Custom Environment Tutorial

-These tutorials walk you though creating a custom environment from scratch, and are recommended as a starting point for anyone new to PettingZoo.
+These tutorials walk you though the full process of creating a custom environment from scratch, and are recommended as a starting point for anyone new to PettingZoo.

 1. [Project Structure](/tutorials/environmentcreation/1-project-structure.md)